HarryFroude/HarryFroude/README.md

 ## 🌟 Ready for Adventure?

-Strap on your keyboard, grab a mug of coffee ☕, and let's dive into the realms pain...
+Strap on your keyboard, grab a mug of coffee ☕, and let's dive into the realm of pain...
 I mean code! 💻✨

 ## How to Connect:
 - LinkedIn: [Click Here](https://uk.linkedin.com/in/harryfroude)